AndrewKassab/preciseplanner/README.md

 # TODO LIST
 - Fix timetoString() in Show.cpp
+- Finish addShow function
 - Overload > operator for show in Show.cpp
+- Finish toString() to print out shows.

 # Ideas / Goals:
 - Option to open / go to URL to purchase tickets for an event.
-- Separate events that you already have tickets purchased to .. (save order numbers)
+- Separate events that you already have tickets purchased to .. (save order numbers?)
 - Clear out events that have already passed, or archive them.
 - Sort by dates
 - Filter for already existing shows.